 >

 All forms of gambling favour the house.
 That’s why chasing your losses simply doesn’t work.
 No matter how experienced you are, you’re going to lose over time.
 Gambling is not a way to make money.
 Play for fun, or not at all.

-4. Schedule breaks
+4. Take breaks

 5. Be honest with yourself and how you're feeling

 Are you nervous or stressed about the idea of gambling?
 Are you risking money you really can’t afford to lose?
 Are you unable to stop when you’re down, and don’t want to stop if you’re ahead?
-Get real about how you’re feeling, and if you answered “yes” to any of these examples, get support.
+Get real about how you’re feeling, and if you answered “yes” to any of these examples, consider seeking support.

+>